googlesamples/unity-jar-resolver/exploded/Assets/ExternalDependencyManager/Editor/README.md

 The *Package Manager Resolver* component only works with Unity 2018.4 or above, when
 [scoped registry](https://docs.unity3d.com/Manual/upm-scoped.html)
-support was added to the Unity Package Manager.
+support was added to the Package Manager.

 # Getting Started